Amith J. Kamath

 University of Bern

-Along the way, I wrote code for image/vision at the MathWorks, built technical content for undergraduate courses, ran interactive workshops/seminars across India, all in the broad areas of computer science, biomedical engineering, and mathematics.
+Previously, I developed image and vision processing tools at MathWorks, created technical content for undergraduate courses, and conducted workshops/seminars across India in computer science, biomedical engineering, and mathematics.

-Here is a more detailed CV.
-I am grateful to call Bern, Bengaluru, Boston, Minneapolis, and Mangalore as home at various points in time.
+Here is my CV.
+I am grateful to call Bern, Bengaluru, Boston, Minneapolis, and Mangalore as home.

 news